Market-Connections Professional Resume Writing Services

 • You may request an accommodation at any time during the application process.
 (You can also request an accommodation after you are hired, even if you did not ask for one when applying for a job or after receiving a job offer).
 You may make the request orally or in writing.

 • It is important to note that you do not need to let a prospective employer know that you have a disability.
-However, unless, you let the employer know that you have a disability, the employer is not obligated to consider accommodations under the ADA.
+However, unless you let the employer know that you have a disability, the employer is not obligated to consider accommodations under the ADA.
 (And the employer may request medical documentation to establish that the employee has an ADA disability and needs the requested accommodation.)

 From a practical standpoint, you should not request an accommodation during the application process unless there is a workplace barrier that prevents you, due to a disability, from competing for a job or performing the job.
-Likewise, you should not reference your medical history when applying for a position (for example, to account for a gap on your résumé or explain a job change on your cover letter) unless absolutely necessary — or if it is relevant to the position you are seeking.
+Likewise, you should not reference your medical history when applying for a position (for example, to account for a gap on your résumé or explain a job change on your cover letter) unless necessary, or if it is relevant to the position you are seeking.

 The only limitation on an employer’s obligation to provide reasonable accommodations is that no change or modification is required if it would cause “undue hardship” to the employer — meaning significant expense or difficulty in making the accommodation (for example, if the modification would be disruptive, or if it would fundamentally alter the nature or operation of the business).

-• If you have a disability and feel you were discriminated against in the hiring process, you can file a complaint with the EEOC or your state enforcement agency.
+If you have a disability and feel you were discriminated against in the hiring process, you can file a complaint with the EEOC or your state enforcement agency.
 For information regarding the complaint process, visit http://www.eeoc.gov/employees/charge.cfm.

-Genetic Information Nondiscrimination Act
+8. Genetic Information Nondiscrimination Act of 2008

 One of the newer candidate protection regulations is the Genetic Information Nondiscrimination Act of 2008 (GINA), which protects applicants from discrimination in hiring based on genetic information.
-GINA restricts employers’ acquisition of genetic information and strictly limits disclosure of genetic information, including information about genetic tests the applicant may have received, the manifestation of diseases or disorders in applicant’s family members, and requests for receipt of genetic services.
+GINA restricts employers’ acquisition of genetic information and strictly limits disclosure of genetic information, including information about genetic tests the applicant may have received, the manifestation of diseases or disorders in the applicant’s family members, and requests for receipt of genetic services.

 GINA was enacted, in large part, because of developments in the field of genetics, the decoding of the human genome, and advances in the field of genomic medicine.
 Genetic tests now exist that can determine whether individuals are at risk for specific diseases or disorders.
 The law addresses the concerns of individuals who fear the loss of health coverage or employment because of their genetic information.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 • Some employers are self-insured, meaning that they pay for health care costs for their employees directly, instead of using a commercial health insurance company.
-For these employers, hiring any employee is a risk, because one catastrophic health incident can consume the entire health care budget for the company.
+For these employers, hiring any employee is a risk because one catastrophic health incident can consume the entire health care budget for the company.
 If a company knows about the candidate’s genetic profile, discrimination may occur.

 • Do not disclose information about your genetics in an interview or on an application.
 GINA is concerned primarily with protecting individuals from discrimination because an employer thinks they are at increased risk of acquiring a condition in the future.
 It does not protect you from discrimination because you had a condition (such as cancer), even if the condition has a genetic basis.
 (The ADA, however, may protect you if your health situation meets the legal definition of “disability.”)